 The M1 is Britain's first full-length motorway and possibly its most iconic.
-(The Preston Bypass was the first, but was not very long.
+(The Preston Bypass was the first, of course, but was not very long.
 It was part of the M6.)
-It is also one of the most important, forming the main road north from London and connecting up the East Midlands and the most populous areas of Yorkshire before handing the north-south baton to the A1(M) near Leeds.
+It is also one of the most important, forming the main road north from London, serving the industrial East Midlands and the most populous areas of Yorkshire before handing the north-south baton to the A1(M) near Leeds.
+It's part of the route from London and the south east to the West Midlands, Lancashire and Scotland.
 It does everything, in other words, short of making the tea.

-It was mostly completed in the sixties, with plans to extend it west of Leeds to meet the A1 at Dishforth shelved in the 1970s.
+The M1 was mostly completed in the sixties, with a continuous road from London to Leeds finished by October 1968.
+There were plans to extend north, passing west of Leeds to meet the A1 at Dishforth, which were shelved in the 1970s.
 The problem of getting traffic north beyond Leeds remained, however, and in 1999 about eight miles of new motorway were tacked on to the top of the M1 to make it swing east of Leeds and connect to the A1(M) at Hook Moor.

 |Finish||Hook Moor (A1(M))|

 |Passes||Northampton, Leicester, Nottingham, Derby, Sheffield, Wakefield, Leeds|

 |Connects to||M6, M18, M25, M45, M62, M621, A1(M), A14, A38, A42, A50, A406 (and formerly M10)|